-All cabinets must be given sufficient time to reach normal operating temperature before placing any product inside cabinet.
-Refrigerators are designed to maintain an ideal cabinet temperature of 38° to 40°F (3.3° to 4.4°C), approximately 1 hour of operation is required to reach this temperature.
-During pull-down of open top models, pans should be in place and top lid should be kept closed.
-Freezers are designed to maintain an ideal cabinet temperature of -4° to 0°F (-20° to -18°C), approximately 2 hours of operation are required to reach this temperature.
+All cabinets must be given sufficient time to reach normal operating temperature before placing any product in cabinet.
+Refrigerators are designed to maintain cabinet temperature of 38° to 40°F (3.3° to 4.4°C), about 1 hour of operation is required to reach this temperature.
+Food pans in sandwich tops must be kept in place at all times and lids should be kept closed whenever possible.
+Freezers are designed to maintain an ideal cabinet temperature of -4° to 0°F (-20° to -18°C), about 2 hours of operation is required to reach temperature.